tobiasros/datamistica/README.md

 1. Make a panel plot containing a time series plot of the year-interval (x-axis) and the average number of artworks created, averaged across the different types (y-axis).

-2. Is there a linear relation to the number of public events the artist participated in?
+2. Is there any relation to the number of public events the artist participated in?

+# What is the visually most attractive artwork that the artist created?

+1. Watch at least 10 videos of the artist on Vimeo.
+Browse through his Picasa Web Albums.

+2. Compare your findings with the exhibition history and his artwork record.
+What could be possible conclusions?

+# Will the future career sucess of the artist be remarkable?

+1. Find a mathematical model that supports the theory that Tobias will have a more than remarkable future career in the field of Virtual Reality.

+2. Which additional extra data could be used to flesh out this prediction?

+3. Design a simple shiny app that let collectors, curators, critics and the artist himself explore this additional data in an interactive way.

 # Submitting the Assignment